 Seeing your paycheck for the first time is often one of the most exciting parts of having a new job.
 Unfortunately, the amount may be less than you anticipated.
 Don't worry—your employer isn't stealing from you (probably).

 The reason for this discrepancy is that many people entering the workforce forget about the different deductions and taxes that employers take out of a paycheck.
-It can be a hard idea to swallow at first—you might even feel cheated.
-But in fact, many of these regular deductions help when it comes to maintaining your finances.
+Forfeiting your hard-earned money for these can be a hard idea to swallow at first.
+But in fact, many regular deductions help when it comes to maintaining your finances.

-This will most likely be the largest piece taken out of your paycheck.
+This will most likely be the largest piece cut from your paycheck.
 Federal withholding takes a certain amount out of your wages for income tax.
 Your yearly federal income tax rate varies based on your income, with different brackets paying different percentages.

-When you start a job, your employer will ask you to fill out a W-9 form, which requires basic information like your name and your taxpayer identification number (also known as your Social Security number).
-Your employer will use that information to let the IRS know how much you've been paid and, therefore, what bracket you fall in.
+When you start a job, your employer will require you to provide complete some basic information, like your name and taxpayer identification number (also known as your Social Security number).
+At the end of each year, they will submit a W-2 form for you, reporting to the government how much compensation you earned the past year (in wages, tips, etc.).
+By knowing this amount the IRS can determine what bracket you fall in.
 The IRS decides the exact boundaries of each bracket every year.

-You can change how much is withheld from your paycheck, but you’ll pay Uncle Sam either way.
+You can change the amount you have withheld by updating your W-4 form with your employer.
 If you withhold more over the year, you may get smaller paychecks and a potential refund come tax time.
 If you withhold less, you could take home more each month—and end up with a bill on tax day.
+Either way, Uncle Sam gets his money.
 This calculator can help you determine the right approach for you.

 As you might have guessed, this is income tax taken by the state, as opposed to the federal government.
 The rate of withholding will vary from state to state, with some states like Texas and Florida taking no income tax at all from employees.

 Employees and employers must both pay Social Security tax.
-Currently, the Social Security tax rate is 6.2% for employees and 6.2% for employers.
+Currently, the Social Security tax rate is evenly split at 6.2% for employees and 6.2% for employers.
 (If you're self-employed, you're expected to pay the entire 12.4%.)
-The ceiling to the amount of your income that can be taxed for Social Security in a year is $118,500.
+The ceiling to the amount of your income that can be taxed for Social Security in a year is $128,400.

 Employees and employers both pay the Medicare tax.
 The rate is the same for both, currently 1.45%.
-This rate can be slightly higher for people who earn over $200,000 annually.
+This rate increases to 2.35% after the first $200,000 people earn annually.
 (There's no ceiling on the amount of income subject to the Medicare tax.)
 Collectively, the Medicare and Social Security taxes are known as FICA and may appear on your paystub under that name.